snap-research/non-contrastive-link-prediction/README.md

 While we do report and log ROC-AUC results, they should not be used as the primary evaluation metric since we perform early stopping (for the decoder) on validation `Hits@50`, rather than ROC-AUC.
 We also choose to optimize our parameters for `Hits@50` instead of ROC-AUC.
 We explain the rationale behind choosing `Hits@50` in our paper.

+For more information, please check out our paper at https://arxiv.org/abs/2211.14394, and please cite our paper (details below) if you end up using the code in this repository.

 ![TBGRL Diagram](docs/TBGRL_Diagram.png)

 ## Setup